Taste of Libya

-Day 1 Arrival in Tripoli (D)
+Day 1 Arrival at Tripoli (D)

 Upon arrival in Tripoli, you will be met by your local guide.
 You will be transferred to your hotel to check in and relax.
 Depending on your arrival, you may have a visit to the city center before having your evening meal in one of Tripoli’s lively restaurants.